Accommodation and Modification Toolbox

 • The request must be reasonable; it cannot impose an undue financial burden, cannot impose an undue administrative burden, and cannot require a fundamental deviation from the nature of the program.

 • Housing providers should never just flatly deny or ignore reasonable accommodation requests.
-If they do, it may constitute a violation of the federal Fair Housing Act, and you may want to consider filing a complaint with HUD online at: https://portalapps.hud.gov/FHEO903/Form903/Form903Start.action?lang=en
+If they do, it may constitute a violation of the federal Fair Housing Act, and you may want to consider filing a complaint with HUD or the New Hampshire Commission for Human Rights.
+Links to file complaints with either can be found on our resources page.

 Instead of flatly denying or ignoring a request, the housing provider should engage in an interactive process with the tenant to determine how the parties can work together to achieve a desirable outcome.